guckstift/ja/docs/types.md

 ## bool

-Stores only false or true.
-Requires 8 bits of size.
+Boolean that can only be false or true.
+Stored in a single byte.

 ## integral types